kamahen/pykythe/README.md

     operator) can be resolved to the appropriate class attribute/method or module variable/function.

-* The symtab and Kythe facts are output to a `.kythe.json` file and `.kythe.entries` file.
+* The symtab and Kythe facts are output to `pykythe.symtab`, `.kythe.json` file, and `.kythe.entries` files.
 The test cases can be checked with `kythe/cxx/verifier/verifier`.

 ### <a name="symtab">Symtab</a>